vahanhov/geneticalgorithm2/README.md

 from geneticalgorithm2 import geneticalgorithm2 as ga # for creating and running optimization model

-from geneticalgorithm2 import Generation, AlgorithmParams # classes for comfortable parameters setting and getting
+from geneticalgorithm2 import Generation, AlgorithmParams, MiddleCallbackData # classes for comfortable parameters setting and getting

 from geneticalgorithm2 import Crossover, Mutations, Selection # classes for specific mutation and crossover behavior